The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard: The constraint gadgets

-Homographies of $\mathbb{RP}^2$ provide a set of transformations which send straight lines to straight lines.
-A degrees-of-freedom argument is sufficient to show that such a transformation with the required properties exist, but it is not hard to write explicitly.
-Let $x_0$ be the $x$-coordinate of the line containing $A$ and $B$, $x_1$ the $x$-coordinate of $P, Q$ and $R$, $y_0$ the $y$-coordinate of $Q$, and let $a=|QP|=|QR|$, so $P$ has $y$-coordinate $y_0+a$ and $R$ has $y$-coordinate $y_0-a$.
+Isomorphisms of the projective space $\rr P^2$ send straight lines to straight lines.
+A degrees-of-freedom argument would be sufficient to find a transformation of projective space with the required properties.
+Instead we just give it explicitly.
+Assume that the line containing $A$ and $B$ is vertical, and let $x_0$ be the $x$-coordinate of this line.
+Let $x_1$ be the $x$-coordinate of $P, Q$ and $R$, $y_0$ the $y$-coordinate of $Q$, and let $a=|QP|=|QR|$, so $P$ has $y$-coordinate $y_0+a$ and $R$ has $y$-coordinate $y_0-a$.
 Then the transformation $(x, y)\rightarrow (x', y')$ with the desired properties is defined by:

 Writing the map in this form makes it easy to check what happens to lines through $P$, $Q$, and $R$.
 In particular, for a $3\times3$ matrix $A$, if:

 then the map $(x, y)\rightarrow (x', y')$ given by:

 sends lines through $(p_x, p_y)$ to lines parallel to $ $.